-1. The AE shall send a request to Hosting CSE via its Registrar CSE (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE).
+1. The AE sends a request to Hosting CSE via its Registrar CSE as specified in oneM2M TS-0001 [1] (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE).

-2. The Registrar CSE shall check if the value in the From parameter is the same as the ID associated in security association.
+2. The Registrar CSE checks if the value in the From parameter is the same as the ID associated in security association.

-3. If the value is not the same, the Registrar CSE shall send a response with error response code '6101' (Security error – impersonation error).
+If the values are not the same, then the Registrar CSE shall send a response with error response code '6101' (Security error – impersonation error).

-4. If the values is the same, the Registrar CSE performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
+If the values are not the same, then the Registrar CSE performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
 Depending on the number of Transit CSEs, the Registrar CSE shall either process the request or forward it to the Hosting CSE or to another Transit CSE.